 Stable Vision: Candidates’ vision must be stable for at least one year prior to the procedure date.

 Contacts: Prior to your LASIK surgery consultation and LASIK procedure, you must not wear contact lenses for a certain length of time.
-The precise length will be determined by Dr. Rosenbaum on an individual basis.
+The precise length will be determined by Our Doctors on an individual basis.
 This ensures corneal stability and accurate assessment of your prescription prior to the LASIK surgery procedure.

 Corneal Thickness: The thickness of your cornea plays an important role in determining proper candidacy for LASIK.
 Due to the nature of the procedure, candidates must have a minimum corneal thickness of approximately 0.5 mm.

 A patient’s candidacy for LASIK also depends on an evaluation of the patient’s eyes, expectations and lifestyle by an experienced optometrist or ophthalmologist.
-Consult Dr. Rosenbaum in Lansing for a LASIK consultation to determine if you are a LASIK candidate.
+Consult Our Doctors in Lansing for a LASIK consultation to determine if you are a LASIK candidate.
 Discover more about LASIK by contacting Rosenbaum Eye & Laser Center at 517-393-2020 or rosenbaumeye.com to book your LASIK consultation today.